 Muskan is a twelve-year-old girl who wants to fly planes.
 She grew up in an impoverished and backward part of Pakistan where most girls don’t go to school.
 Fortunately, her father understood the value of educating women and was committed to making her dreams come true.
 She enrolled in Zindagi Trust’s free school for working children, where students finish primary school in just over two years time thanks to a customised, accelerated course.

 Now in the fifth and final grade of the program, she is an eager student and loves to read.
 Despite logging long hours in the factory, her father took on an extra job as a part-time labourer to be able to support his daughter’s dreams.
 He buys her books from used book shops to encourage her interests, specially her aspirations of becoming a pilot.

 She has recently joined a tailoring workshop, taught in a house near their home.
 Working as an apprentice here, she helps with the stitching as she learns and also irons clothes.
 She makes about $10 a month from this work and uses it to support her family income.

 Given her commitment and good grades, we are confident that she will qualify for our secondary school scholarship and will continue her studies with our support and guidance.
 No matter how low her life’s circumstances may get,her confidence always motivates her to stay positive and chase her dreams.
 Students like Muskan, who struggle from a very young age to break the poverty-illiteracy trap through education,are an inspiration for rest of the girls in the school.
 Check out what she has to say about being at this school in this video.

-We thank you for your continued support and hope you will continue to make these nutritious school meals possible!
+We thank you for your support in transforming the lives of our students and hope you will continue to donate towards this cause.